There are a number of factors that we need to consider when we are parenting girls.

 Parents who do best raising girls respond to the specific needs of their gender, rather than use a one size fits all approach.

-Here are 21 parenting strategies guaranteed to meet the diverse needs of the girls in your life:
+Here are 21 parenting strategies from our Parenting girls course guaranteed to meet the diverse needs of the girls in your life:

 Boosting self-esteem & better communication

 In a culture that’s so image-based, it can be difficult for girls to develop the self-confidence needed to become strong, independent risk-takers who learn from their mistakes and who think of others.

 Our girls can be experts at talking themselves down.
 It takes practice to change the patterns of negative self-talk.
 Mothers, in particular, need to be aware of their self-talk when your daughters are around.
 Teach her about the language of affirmation and be kind to yourself when your daughters are around.

 Some of the most confident girls and young women we know at Parenting Ideas are those who invest time in others, whether that be volunteering, raising funds for those in need, or helping siblings when they need a hand.
 Not only do girls take more learning risks when they assist others, they develop a range of high-level traits such as tolerance, patience and acceptance.
 Encouraging them to think well beyond themselves and their own circle of friends is important when parenting girls.